By Irene Leonardelli, Arianna Tozzi, Enid Still and Sandeep Kumar

 Initially, support was much more about addressing the immediate crisis.
 Now, in parallel, we have to get the government to act because we are just a drop in the ocean.
 What is 600 women when you are talking about a 12 Crore (120 million) population state?
 So we will be constantly trying, constantly voicing to the government that these are the unserved areas, these are the women and the populations you are not reaching out to.
 I think this is going to be a constant activity in our long term strategy for MAKAAM.”

-Irene Leonardelli (email@example.com) is a PhD student in Feminist Political Ecology at IHE Delft Institute for Water Education, in the Netherlands, and WEGO-ITN Marie Sklodowska-Curie Fellow.
+Irene Leonardelli (firstname.lastname@example.org) is a PhD student in Feminist Political Ecology at IHE Delft Institute for Water Education, in the Netherlands, and WEGO-ITN PhD fellow, who has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 764908.
 Her research focuses on processes of agrarian transformation and water governance in Maharashtra from a feminist perspective.

 Arianna Tozzi (email@example.com) is a PhD student in Human Geography at Manchester University, UK.
 Her research focuses on the intersecting impacts of climate change and development policies in drought-affected areas in Maharashtra from a feminist perspective.

-Enid Still (email@example.com) is a PhD student in Feminist Political Ecology at Passau University, Germany, and a WEGO-ITN Marie Sklodowska-Curie Fellow.
+Enid Still (firstname.lastname@example.org) is a PhD student in Feminist Political Ecology at Passau University, Germany, and a WEGO-ITN Marie Sklodowska-Curie Fellow, who has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 764908.
 Her research focuses on the politics and ethics of organic food relations with farmers and traders in Tamil Nadu from a feminist perspective.

 Sandeep Kumar (email@example.com) is a socio-cultural anthropologist, currently working as a Junior Research Fellow in the TIGR2ESS project at M.S.
 Swaminathan Research foundation, Chennai, where he is conducting research on the livelihood changes of coastline farmers in Poompuhar, Tamil Nadu.